canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

 **An object mother is a factory method or property holding a ready-to-use input object.
 Each test changes the properties of an object mother to match the scenario under test**.

-For our example, we can create a `CreditCard` property with valid defaults and tweak it inside each test.
+For our example, let's create a `CreditCard` property with valid defaults and tweak it inside each test.

 Our tests with an object mother for credit cards will look like this,